-Development affecting the Open Space Network will be refused unless:

-- a) an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to requirements and the development would not have a detrimental effect on the open space, environmental, landscape character or wildlife value of the Network as a whole; or - the development will enhance the Open Space Network, particularly in areas requiring improvement, and help to achieve the City Council's aims for the Network; or - c) the development is for other types of sports or recreational provision or ancillary development associated with the Open Space, and the needs for which clearly outweigh the loss.
+- 1. Development affecting the Open Space Network will be refused unless: - a) an assessment has been undertaken which has clearly shown the open space, buildings or land to be surplus to open space requirements and the development would not have a detrimental effect on the open space, environmental, landscape character or wildlife value of the Network as a whole; or - b) the development will enhance or increase the area of the Open Space Network, particularly in areas requiring improvement, and help to achieve the City Council's aims for the Network; or - c) the development is for other types of sports or recreational provision or ancillary development associated with the Open Space, and the needs for which clearly outweigh the loss. - 2.
+In all cases, including where the proposal would involve development on a smaller open space (not shown on the Policies Map), it should not have a detrimental effect on the open space, environmental, landscape character or wildlife value of the Network as a whole.

-- In a densely populated area like Nottingham, it is important to protect open spaces.
+- 5.9 In a densely populated area like Nottingham, it is important to protect open spaces.
 There has been significant investment into many of the City's parks, raising their quality and with many having been awarded Green Flag status.
 Whilst it is important to protect open spaces, they vary significantly in quality and type.
 Some suffer from a range of problems including poor access, vandalism and anti-social behaviour, lack of maintenance resources and inappropriate location.
 In some areas, the type of provision does not meet identified needs, resulting in open spaces being under-used and seen as being of limited value to the local community.
 Recent reorganisation of schools in Nottingham has released a significant amount of land, some of which could potentially be redeveloped without detriment to the Open Space Network. - 5.10 The Open Space Network includes parks, nature reserves, public and private playing fields, golf courses, allotments, community gardens, cemeteries, play spaces, woodland, banks and towpaths of rivers and canals, other vegetated paths and track ways, squares and other incidental spaces as shown on the Policies Map.
 This 'network' of open spaces makes a major contribution to the visual character and image of Nottingham, provides for a range of recreation needs and is important for its landscape value and nature conservation interest. - 5.11 There are other open spaces within the City, such as private sports grounds, institutional grounds and allotments that do not have public access.
 Nevertheless they can fulfil an important role in terms of enhancing biodiversity, connectivity and the visual character of the City.
 Where private spaces fulfil this role, they are defined as part of the Open Space Network.
 Smaller incidental open spaces of less than 0.5 hectares are not usually shown on the Policies Map unless of particular importance, in which instance they are included.
-Nevertheless, these small sites also make a valuable contribution to the Open Space Network.
+Nevertheless, these small sites not shown on the Policies Map can also make a valuable contribution to the Open Space Network as a whole and are also protected by Policy EN1.